 Pat Mora Biography

-Water fascinates Pat; hence, her new bilingual book, Water Rolls, Water Rises/El agua rueda, el agua sube.
+Many cultures have traditions for honoring their loved ones.
+In Remembering Day: El Día de los Muertos, Pat imagines how this custom may have started in Mexico.
+She looks forward to sharing this story and sharing her fascination with water in Water Rolls, Water Rises/El agua rueda, el agua sube which has received numerous awards.
 She is also excited about the two recent books she wrote with her daughter, Libby Martinez, I Pledge Allegiance and Bravo, Chico Canta!
 Bravo!

 Pat savors writing, presenting, and promoting creativity, inclusivity and bookjoy.
 Among her other children's books, many available in Spanish or bilingual eductions are The Beautiful Lady: Our Lady of Guadalupe; her haiku collection Yum! ¡Mmm! ¡Qué Rico! winner of the Américas Award and an ALA Notable; and Doña Flor: A Tall Tale about a Giant Woman with a Great Big Heart, an ALA Notable that received a Pura Belpré Author Honor Award and a Golden Kite Award from the Society of Children's Book Writers and Illustrators.